user8595/user8595/README.md

 trying to learn webdev stuff via ~~nvim~~ helix/termux

-also has experience in graphic design, primarily use inkscape (v0.92.5).
+also has experience in graphic design, primarily use inkscape (v0.92.5, also i used other tools either, i.e. illustrator).

 ---